WellSys/Getting-and-Cleaning-Data-Course-Project/README.md

         The row counts are as follows: 30 subjects and six actvities produce rows for 180 unique combinations of activities and subjects.

-        Total dimensions of second independent tidy data set of mean variables by activity and subject 180 rows and 1,716 columns.
+        The total dimensions of the second independent tidy data set of mean variables by activity and subject are 180 rows and 1,716 columns.

  6. Creating the data set on disc.